 Award(s) will be made to the offeror(s) whose proposal is determined to be responsive to this solicitation document, meets the technical capability requirements, and is determined to represent the most advantageous to CI.
-CI reserves the right to split the award(s) among the highest ranked offerors, if such action is considered to be in the best interest of CI.
+CI reserves the right to split the award (s) among the highest ranked offerors, if such action is considered to be in the best interest of CI.

-Evaluation Criteria Total Possible Points Ι Technical Proposal (Part 1): Technical Approach, Methodology, and Detailed Work Plan 1 Does the proposal clearly explain, understand and respond to the objectives of the project as stated in the Scope of Work?
+Evaluation Criteria Total Possible Points Ι Technical Proposal Part I- Technical Approach, Method Work Plan ology, and Detailed 1 Does the proposal clearly explain, understand and respond to the objectives of the project as stated in the Scope of Work?
 10 2 Does the organization have an established presence in the country (directly or through a subcontractor) where the evaluation will take?
 10 3 Does the proposed program approach and detailed activities and timeline fulfill the requirements of executing the Scope of Work effectively and efficiently?
-15 4 Does the proposal demonstrate the Offeror's knowledge related to technical sectors required by the Scope of Work?
-10 II Technical Proposal (Part 2): Management, Key Personnel , and Staffing Plan 5 Personnel Qualifications - Do the proposed team members have necessary experience and capabilities to carry out the Scope of Work?
+20 4 Does the proposal demonstrate the Offeror's knowledge related to technical sectors required by the Scope of Work?
+10 II Technical Proposal -Part II- Management, Key Personnel, and Staffing Plan 5 Personnel Qualifications - Do the proposed team members have necessary experience and capabilities to carry out the Scope of Work?
 15 6 Does the organization have extensive experience conducting GEF evaluations?
-15 III Technical Proposal (Part 3): Corporate Capabilities Performance, and references s, Experience, Past 7 Company Background and Experience - Does the company have experience relevant to the project Scope of Work?
-10 IV Cost Proposal: Cost Includes (Travel, Fee, Charges, any other expenses) 8 Cost- Lowest Cost 15
+15 III Technical Proposal -Part III - Corporate Capabilities, Performance, and references Experience, Past 7 Company Background and Experience - Does the company have experience relevant to the project Scope of Work?
+10 IV Cost Proposal- Cost- Includes (Travel, Fee, Charges, any other expenses) 8 Cost- Lowest Cost 10

 Section 2.
-Scope of Work Terminal Evaluation
+Scope of Work Mid-Term Evaluation

-2.1 Terminal Review
+2.1 Mid-Term Review

-The Global Environment Facility (GEF) requires Terminal Evaluations (TEs) for full-sized projects and encourages TEs for medium-sized projects.
+The Global Environment Facility (GEF) requires Mid-Term Evaluations (TEs) for full-sized projects and encourages TEs for medium-sized projects.
 TEs are conducted by independent consultants and are used as an adaptive management tool by GEF Agencies and as a portfolio monitoring tool by the GEF Secretariat.
 TEs are primarily a monitoring tool to identify challenges and outline corrective actions to ensure that a project is on track to achieve maximum results by its completion.
 All reports that are submitted must be in English.